IS IT POSSIBLE TO REMOVE HAIR PERMANENTLY?

 Immediately following treatment, your Electrologist will gently cleanse the area and apply a mild astringent (without alcohol) and a

 healing cream.
-Do not touch with bare hand the treated areas for 24 hours.
+Do not touch with bare hands the treated areas for 24 hours.
 Dip cotton in lukewarm water and wipe the area gently

 three times a day for three days.
 Do not apply makeup or any cosmetics for three days.